AlibabaCloudDocs/ros/intl.en-US/Resource Types/DTS/ALIYUN::DTS::SubscriptionInstance.md

 Fn::GetAtt

-SubscriptionInstanceId: the ID of the subscription instance.
+-   SubscriptionInstanceId: the ID of the subscription instance.
+-   VPCHost: the VPC endpoint of the subscription instance.
+-   PublicHost: the public endpoint of the subscription instance.
+-   PrivateHost: the internal endpoint of the subscription instance.

 ## Examples